derhansen/sf_event_mgt/Documentation/ForAdministrators/Templates/Filtering/Index.rst

         </f:if>
     </f:for>

-As all links are generated using the ``f:link.action`` viewHelper, they are fully cached.
+As all links are generated using the :php:`f:link.action` viewHelper, they are fully cached.

 Filter by special location properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~